Skip to content

 A POST-only endpoint.
 A POST to this resource with an empty body will make the platform re-process the asset - typically (for an image), re-fetching the asset from origin, re-making thumbnails and so on.

-Often you don’t need to do this explicitly - a property update like changing the value of origin will trigger a re-process automatically.
+Often you don’t need to do this explicitly - a property update like changing the value of origin will trigger a re-process automatically (see Reprocessing for the full rules).
 But sometimes, the platform has no way of knowing that an asset needs re-processing (for example, changing the file at the same origin URL to a higher resolution version).

 /customers/{customer}/spaces/{spaceId}/images/{imageId}/reingest